Dr-LYK/Udokotela/README.md

 ### 1.2.
 Second choice, Visual Studio 2017
 Open the WCF Medical project on Visual Studio.
 Ensure that the "*Wcf-Medical*" is the main target by right-click on it and select **Define as start project**.
 Now you can run the serveur in debug mode with **F5** or without debug with **Ctrl+F5**.
 It will launch the server and open a page in a web browser.
 Don't worry if you have a "*4XX error*", everything is fine.

+## 2. Information for designers

+### 2.1.
+Colors

+The list below details which colors are you used for the project, with its component name and its hexadecimal code:
+- Top bar = Dark purple = #8E7CC3
+- Left side bar = Light purple = #B4A7D6